fallen-icarus/cardano-swaps/GettingStarted.md

 cd
 curl --proto '=https' --tlsv1.2 -sSf https://get-ghcup.haskell.org | sh
 ```
-Make sure to install the required packages it mentions before hitting ENTER.

-Prepend or append the required PATH variable.
+- Prepend or append the required PATH variable.

-You do not need to install the haskell-langauge-server.
+- You do not need to install the haskell-langauge-server.

-You do not need to install stack.
+- You do not need to install stack.
+- Install the required packages.
+You can keep this terminal window open and install from another
+window.

-Press ENTER to proceed.
+- Press ENTER to proceed.

 ```
 source .bashrc
 ghcup install ghc 8.10.7
 ghcup set ghc 8.10.7
 ```

-### Build the executable
+### Build the executable - this may take about 1 hour
 ```
 git clone https://github.com/fallen-icarus/cardano-swaps
 cd cardano-swaps